simonpweller/quotes-api/README.md

 Take a look at the open issues.
 If you see something you would like to try, fork the project, make a commit and open a pull request.

-To format your code, use "npm run format-fix" - this will run prettier and apply a standardised code style.
+To format your code, use `npm run format-fix` - this will run prettier and apply a standardised code style.

-To run the automated test, use "npm test" - you'll get a report on what tests are passing and failing.
-Currently, there are only 2 tests for the getRandomElement function and one of them is failing.
-Once the function is implemented, it should pass.
+To run the automated test, use `npm test` - you'll get a report on what tests are passing and failing.

 If you're unsure or struggling, don't be afraid to reach out.

 ## Running this locally

-To run the API locally, clone the repo and run npm install followed by npm start.
+To run the API locally, clone the repo and run `npm install` followed by `npm start`.